Create a RAG Application

 To understand how RAG works, let's consider an example.
 Imagine you want to create a chatbot that can answer questions about the internal documentation of the product your company sells.
 Imagine this documentation is hosted in a website, just like this documentation.
 It can be extensive, consisting of multiple files.
 To handle this large amount of text, it can be divided into smaller pieces called chunks.
 These chunks can be split in various ways, such as by paragraph, by page, or by the semantic meaning of the text.
 Each chunk can then be transformed into a single document and stored in a database.

-This will allow us to compare the question asked by a user with the text saved in the database.
-In order to efficiently retrieve documents from the database, we need to find a reliable method to compare the meaning of the question with the meaning of the chunks we want to use.
-To achieve this, we can create embeddings: the text is given to a mathematical model that will generate a multidimensional vector composed of millions of values between 0 and 1, effectively representing the meaning of the text.
-Then, we will save the generated embeddings in the database along with the chunk of text used to create them.
+This will allow to compare the question asked by a user with the text saved in the database.
+In order to efficiently retrieve documents from the database, it is need to find a reliable method to compare the meaning of the question with the meaning of the chunks to be used.
+To achieve this, embeddings can be created: the text is given to a mathematical model that will generate a multidimensional vector composed of hundreds of values between 0 and 1, effectively representing the meaning of the text.
+Then, these embeddings will saved in the database along with the chunk of text used to create them.

-By doing this, whenever our chatbot receives a question, we can:
+By doing this, whenever our chatbot receives a question, it is possible to:

 - Search the database for documents with embeddings that are similar in meaning to the embeddings of the question.